-Here, we will break down how repayment affects your score, what times to expect, and how meeting the right loan eligibility criteria can help you bounce back stronger than before.
+Here, we will break down how repayment affects your score, what times to expect, and how meeting the

-Understanding the basics of CIBIL Score
+Understanding the basics of CIBIL Score:

 Your CIBIL Score tells lenders how trustworthy you are when it comes to repayment of borrowed money.

-Immediate Reflection (30–45 days) – Once you make a repayment, the lender reports it to CIBIL.
-Usually, it takes one to two billing cycles (about a month or two) for the score to update.
+| Immediate Reflection (30–45 days) | After you make a repayment, the lender reports the update to CIBIL.
+It usually takes one to two billing cycles for the change to reflect. | Small but noticeable improvement |

 Role of secured personal loans in credit improvement